sahl96/presentation_LaTeX/README.md

 # Full presentation done on LaTeX

-This project successfully created a full presentation using only LaTeX.
+This project is about creating a full presentation using only LaTeX.
 The main tex file you are looking for in "untitled.tex" (sorry for the lousy naming)

 I believe LaTeX is much better than mainstream choices like Microsoft Powerpoint, because: